jonathan-sitterley/mean-hello-world/README.md

 ## Tests

--The best test of this project is to run through all of the steps and validate that a functional MEAN stack is set up correctly.
+To test this project, run through all of the installation and steps and validate that a functional MEAN stack is set up correctly.